A Guide to Online Friendships

 - If you have been out of touch for a while, you might have a lot to talk to them about, and you might put off getting in touch because of how long it will take to say everything you want to say.

-- You might worry that you will have to explain why you were gone if you get back in touch, but “I got trapped in an unconscious psychological loop about reconnecting with you” doesn’t feel like an appropriate explanation.
+- You might worry that, if you do get back in touch, you will have to explain why you were gone for so long.
+“I got trapped in an unconscious psychological loop about reconnecting with you” might not feel like an appropriate explanation.

 All of these factors can feed back on themselves.
 The longer you have gone without talking to someone, the worse you might feel about not talking to them, the more you might worry they don’t want to talk to you, the more might have to say to them, and the more you might feel like you have no explanation for why you were gone.
 These concerns can build up over time to be a big obstacle, even when the original reason you fell out of touch was just that you were busy.
 You might worry that a friend hasn’t reached out because they don’t want to talk to you anymore, even when the only reason they haven’t reached out is that they worry you don’t want to talk to them anymore.